A Brief History of Podcasting

 I interviewed Walt Mossberg, David Pogue, Ken Auletta, and many more, but oddly enough, it’s often those podcasts featuring other bloggers and podcasters that are the most downloaded.

-My podcast, titled On the Record…Online is without a doubt the single most effective and efficient advertising, marketing and PR program iPressroom has in place, and as a result we are currently engaged with brands and agencies to help them develop original podcast marketing initiatives.
+My podcast, titled On the Record…Online is undoubtedly the single most effective and efficient advertising, marketing, and public relations program iPressroom has in place.
+As a result we are currently engaged with brands and agencies to help them develop original podcast marketing initiatives.

-And this is actually nothing new in the practice of corporate communications, because the worthy goal is always the creation and distribution of accurate information.
+This is nothing new in corporate communications because the worthy goal is always the creation and distribution of accurate information.

-I went on to produce podcasts for a variety of brands including LA Opera, Hollywood Reporter, Billboard and many others.
+I produced podcasts for various brands, including LA Opera, Hollywood Reporter, Billboard, and many others.

-I did this and became a correspondent for the For Immediate Release podcast, creating interstitial versions of my long form podcasts and pro mowing them to that audience with a plug that they can go back to my podcast to listen to the whole interview.
+I did this and became a correspondent for the For Immediate Release podcast, creating interstitial versions of my long-form podcasts and promoting them to that audience with a plug that they can go back to my podcast to listen to the whole interview.

-It’s called a video news release, or VNR for short, and they recently caused a ruckus because stations use them in their news casts without disclosing their source.
+It’s called a video news release, or VNR for short, and they recently caused a stir because stations use them in their newscasts without disclosing their source.

 I currently consult with clients on podcast development and production.
 Contact me if you need help.